 Spell tier #5 belongs to Titan.
 Titan is unique in that every effect that he has is some form of attack.
 This means that if you want guarenteed damage and the enemy doesn't resist/isn't immune to Eath, Titan is your man.

-Catastro is the first of the "Boss" summons, which require the Warriors of Light to fight bosses in order to receive them.
+Catastro is the first of the "Boss" summons, which require the Warriors of Light to either fight bosses in order to receive them or purchase them in Eureka at the end of the game.
 In the case of Catastro, Odin must be defeated in order to get the summon ability.